 While we don’t recommend making too many – customers could become ‘paralysed by choice’ – you may want to offer a range of different options, dependent on your market.

-If you’re a web designer, developer or agency, you could create an ‘Even More Managed’ Managed VPS package.
-Your package could be a ‘one stop shop’ for a website or websites: web design, content updates, bug fixing, SEO, PPC etc., all packaged in to single package (or packages) on VPS hosting that you manage.
+If you’re a web designer, developer or agency, you could create an ‘Even More Managed’ Managed Hosting package.
+Your package could be a ‘one stop shop’ for a website or websites: web design, content updates, bug fixing, SEO, PPC etc., all packaged in to single package (or packages) on cloud VPS hosting that you manage.

 This kind of package would be ideal for a small business owner who has little interest in online marketing and wants a simple, ‘set and forget’ option.

 Looking for more inspiration?
 You can see how we present our Self Managed VPS and Managed Cloud Hosting.
 There are many other companies to take inspiration from: we’re just one example and not intended for replication. 🙂

 If you’d like somewhere to start, a Reseller account at 20i includes ‘white-label’ marketing copy that you’ve free to use.
 We’d recommend that you edit this to suit your brand, products and target market.